 NGF TOP 100 BUSINESSES IN GOLF

-TaylorMade Golf has been one of golf’s leading manufacturers of high performance equipment for almost four decades.
+TaylorMade Golf has been one of golf’s leading manufacturers of high performance equipment for just over four decades.
 The Carlsbad, California-based company was instrumental in ushering in metalwoods and, in turn, the modern era of clubs.

 Today, TaylorMade continues to incorporate industry-moving innovations in its latest lines of metalwoods, irons and golf balls.
-TaylorMade is also a major force on the PGA TOUR with one of the strongest athlete portfolios in golf, including world No. 1 Dustin Johnson, Tiger Woods, Rory McIlroy, Jason Day, Justin Rose and Jon Rahm.
-Paula Creamer is among the brand’s endorsers on the LPGA Tour.
+TaylorMade is also a major force on the PGA TOUR with one of the strongest athlete portfolios in golf, a roster that includes Dustin Johnson, Tiger Woods, Rory McIlroy, Jason Day, Jon Rahm, Collin Morikawa and Matthew Wolff.

-“We continue to see advanced technology help golfers improve their performance, which is priority No. 1 for a business like ours,” says TaylorMade CEO David Abeles.
+“We continue to see advanced technology help golfers improve their performance, which is priority No. 1 for a business like ours,” said TaylorMade CEO David Abeles.

 In the spring of 1979, a golf equipment salesman named Gary Adams took out a $24,000 loan on his home and founded the TaylorMade Golf Company.
 The son of a golf professional, Adams rented a 6,000 square-foot building that at one time housed a television assembly plant.
 There were three employees and a single, innovative product: a 12-degree driver cast of stainless steel that transformed the game, replacing persimmon as the primary composition material for drivers.